graphql/graphql-wg/rfcs/ObjectIdentification.md

 This proposal introduces a new introspection field `__id`, which can be queried on any object, interface or union type.
 The field is of type `ID` and for each individual type, the field must either always return a non-null value or always return null.
-It might never be `null` for some objects of a type while being `ID!` for other objects of the same type.

 If an `__id` field returns a non-null value for a type, this value must be guaranteed to uniquely identify the object when combined with the value of the `__typename` field.

 This would allow clients without schema knowledge to query for `__id` on selection set and use the returned value for caching or referencing the object in other systems, if it is not `null`.